 Another option for keeping the wood moisture content down is a vapor barrier.
 This involves rolling out a quality heavy plastic in the crawl space, typically a 6 mil poly.
 We cut the plastic to fit around all the piers, nice and tight.
 We also stake it down to cover as much soil as possible in order to block the moisture coming up through the soil.

-2 Methods of Moisture Control
+Moisture Control Methods

 - You can increase the airflow in the crawl space by adding more ventilation, which may mean cutting in new vents or installing power vents with fans that kick on during times of high humidity.
 These do work and can help to reduce the moisture content but they are more inconsistent when it comes to being able to predict how well they are going to control moisture.

 - The more predictable way to control the moisture is through a dehumidification system.
 You need a quality dehumidifier that is actually built for a crawl space environment, unlike those you find at Home Depot or Lowes that are mainly designed for basements or climate controlled settings.
 These cheaper versions will not last long in a crawl space environment compared to the ones designed specifically for crawl spaces which can last for years and years.

 Call today to schedule a free Moisture Remediation Inspection: 866-442-7378